Solo-FL/SOLO-Motion-Terminal/README.rst

 SOLO Motion Terminal
 *******

-SOLO Motion Terminal is a PWA designed for communication with SOLO motor controller devices.
-It handles ad-hoc configuration management,ad-hoc device communication More information about SOLO drivers on `the SOLO website <https://www.solomotorcontroller.com/>`_.
+SOLO Motion Terminal is a PWA designed for communication with SOLO motor controllers devices.
+It handles ad-hoc configuration management,ad-hoc device communication More information about SOLO drivers on `the SOLO website <https://www.solomotorcontrollers.com/>`_.

 Authors
 =======

-SOLO Motion Terminal is created by `SOLO Motor Controller` team_
+SOLO Motion Terminal is created by SOLO Motor Controllers team

 License